Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  * This was used as the template for creating and connectimg my own python, mongodb database.

- * Peer Code for ideas and examples implementation.
+ * Peer Code for ideas and examples of how to execute my website.

  * Lazy Vegan for how to deal with images in the database by  Jenny Malone.